 - Find work via social media:

-- And finally, online via generic job boards – Indeed, Reed, Total Jobs, CV Library and Google Jobs – are great places to search for part-time jobs.
+- Search via online generic job boards – Indeed, Reed, Total Jobs, CV Library and Google Jobs are great places to search for part-time jobs.

 CVs for part-time jobs

-Employers say that you only have ten seconds to make a good impression with your CV so here are some basic rules to follow when writing your CV for a part-time job.Tips for part-time job CVs
+Employers say that you only have ten seconds to make a good impression with your CV so have a look at some basic rules to follow when writing a CV for a part-time job.Tips for part-time job CVs CV review

 Can I get a part-time job related to my degree?

-Some major companies may offer part-time job opportunities to students relevant to your degree.
-However, even though a part-time job may not be what you want to do after graduation, it will help you develop valuable skills for your future career.
+Some major companies may offer part-time job opportunities that are relevant to your degree.
+However, even though your part-time job may not be what you want to do after graduation, it will help you develop valuable skills for your future career.
 Take a look at this advice from Target Jobs about how the skills you gain from part-time work will impress graduate employers and kick start your career.